Building a Greener Future: Harnessing Passive Design for Comfortable and Sustainable Buildings

 1. Rajiv Gandhi International Airport, Hyderabad

-- Thermal Mass and Insulation: The building uses materials with high thermal mass, such as concrete and stone, to stabilize indoor temperatures.
+- Thermal Mass and Insulation: Materials like stone and concrete stabilize indoor temperatures.

-- Natural Ventilation: The design includes provisions for natural ventilation, reducing reliance on mechanical cooling systems.
+- Natural Ventilation: The design allows for airflow, reducing reliance on mechanical cooling.

 2. Suzlon One Earth, Pune